bovirus/adbtools2/README.md

 the console, error messages related to jffs2 checksum errors.
 The root jffs2 file system is mounted read/write, but the router firmware never modify it, and treat it as if it was mounted read only.
-Only the firmware upgrade procedure rewrite the root jffs2 file system.
+Only the firmware upgrade procedure rewrites the root jffs2 file system.

 To return to router normal mode of operation you have to exit factory mode with the following command in the clish shell